 Poor user experience

-Additionally, patients with limited digital literacy, including older adults, may struggle to sign in or find information, reducing overall portal engagement.
+Additionally, patients with limited digital literacy, including older adults, may struggle to sign in or find information, reducing consistent portal usage.

 Delayed responses

-One of the most consistent complaints about patient portals is that messages go unanswered or go unanswered for too long.
-When a patient sends a message through the portal and doesn’t hear back for three days, they lose confidence in the channel.
+When a patient sends a message through the portal and doesn’t hear back for longer than 3 days, they lose confidence in the channel.

-After a few experiences like that, they return to calling the front desk, defeating the purpose of the portal entirely.
-It again increases the administrative burden in healthcare because the portal engagement failed.
-Hospitals need to work on delayed responses and communication gaps.
+After similar experiences, they return to calling the front desk.
+This increases the administrative burden for in-house clinical staff and further reduces portal effectiveness.
+Hospitals need to work on delayed responses and communication gaps to increase engagement.

 Administrative overload on staff